 ABOUT THIS PROGRAM

-Beginning in Fall quarter 2019, two Dartmouth undergraduates annually can register for classes at the American University of Kuwait (AUK) in Salmiya, Kuwait.
+Two Dartmouth undergraduates annually can register for classes at the American University of Kuwait (AUK) in Salmiya, Kuwait.
 This is Dartmouth's only off-campus, for-credit program in the Arabian Peninsula and so provides a unique opportunity to study in and experience a Muslim-majority country.
 Co-Director: Professor Theodore C. Levin, Arthur R. Virgin Professor of Music; Departments: Asian Societies, Cultures and Languages, Music

 THE STUDY ABROAD EXPERIENCE

 Participants on this exchange enroll as full time students and choose from available courses they are qualified for at AUK.
 Students normally enroll in three or four courses per semester.
 Students can transfer back courses to count toward their Dartmouth diploma.

 **NOTE: If you are accepted to this exchange, you must be prepared to complete and submit all documents requested by AUK before June 1.

 Going to Kuwait to study?
 Read these first: www.auk.edu.kw

 Because AUK is not a residential university AUK assists Dartmouth students to locate suitable housing near its campus.
 This housing can range from furnished apartments or flats to hotel rooms within easy walking distance from campus.
 Apartments and flats are self-serviced, meaning that students prepare their own meals, though students can also make use of the many cafes and cafeterias on and near AUK's campus.

 Students have high-speed internet access on campus; access at private accommodations is variable.
 In certain circumstances, students may have the opportunity to share accommodations with other Dartmouth students.
 Housing costs are roughly equal to Hanover costs and sometimes lower.

 Tuition and Fees